aminzadenoori/airbnb-seattle-data-analysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Credit to AirBnB for providing the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle), and [here](https://www.kaggle.com/gsnehaa21/federal-holidays-usa-19662020/home).
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle).
 This code is free to use.